TobyHFerguson/CDSW-Demos/DataRobot/README.md

 <b>Use Case</b>: Diabetes Readmission Prediction

 <b>Steps</b>:<br>
+0. In Project > Settings > Engine, add a DR_API_TOKEN environment variable with your DR API token.
 1. Open a terminal and run setup.sh<br>
 2. Create a Python Session and run dr_demo.py<br>